univention/scim-services/docs/architecture/milestone3.md

 Changed from MS2:

-- Restrictions in the UDM data model and business logic apply, when changes are forwarded _asynchronously_ by the SCIM 2 UDM Consumer.
+- Restrictions in the UDM data model and business logic apply, when changes are forwarded _asynchronously_ by the SCIM 2 UDM Client.
   - UDM REST API error messages are logged and sent to the Provisioning.

 New: